-Here in Hertfordshire, a range of local services are available through a dedicated unit called Beacon, Hertfordshire's Victim Care Centre. rights and entitlements under the national Code of Practice for Victims' of Crime.
+Here in Hertfordshire, a range of local services are available through a dedicated unit called Beacon, Hertfordshire's Victim Care Centre.
+Victims of crime have a number of rights and entitlements under the national Code of Practice for Victims' of Crime.
 These are set out within this booklet.